nairraghav/Introduction-To-Python/lessons/lesson04-packages-io-exceptions/package-module-basics.md

 ## Setting Up Imports
 When importing files locally, you may run into import issues depending on where you run the code from.
-Typically, you want to organize your code such that you can
+Typically, you want to organize your code such that you can run everything from a root directory.
+This means that all your imports should be relative to that root directory.
+Take a look at our [testing example](../lesson05-testing/testing-example) to see how this is done!
+Things are organized so that you run everything within the `testing-example` directory, look at the imports within the files in src and the test directories.

 \
 \
 \